fardles/kitns/README.md

 Pronounced, "kittens" -- a basic sample kit creator for norns.

 I made this as a simple utility and an exercise in coding.
 This is an utility that is meant to help with scripts like [gridstep](https://llllllll.co/t/gridstep-now-with-timber-ui/38559), [timber](https://llllllll.co/t/timber/21407), and [nisp](https://llllllll.co/t/nisp/27596), which give the option of loading a whole folder of samples.
 It's a little step forward in giving back to this wonderful community.

+While I was playing with nisp, I was wondering how I could build a simple kit folder without going onto the computer.
+I wasn't aware of a script that did this yet (I could be wrong -- in which case please let me know) so I thought it would be a good challenge to try to build one.

 I'm not a coder by any means, more like a code-scavenger.
 Credit must go to scripts like [mx.samples](https://llllllll.co/t/mx-samples/41400) (by @infinitedigits), [timber](https://llllllll.co/t/timber/21407) (by @markeats), and [nisp](https://llllllll.co/t/nisp/27596) (by @its_your_bedtime), from which I have culled much of the functionality of the script.
 Many thanks also to the wonderful developers who contributed to the excellent libraries on the norns, in particular,`fileselect` and `textentry`.

 Apart from this being hopefully useful to others, I'd be interested in getting critique and pointers for my coding.
+I hope this doesn't crash anyone's norns either.

 ## Requirements